See A Play Club

 A companion to the Difficult Women Scene Study class and inspired by the June 2025 town hall at Playwrights Horizons, See A Play Club is a new way to champion contemporary female playwrights and directors—together.

-Each month, we’ll pick one play by a contemporary woman playwright and helmed by a woman director.
+We’ll pick one play just about every month by a contemporary woman playwright and helmed by a woman director.
 We’ll go see it as a group, then grab drinks nearby to talk about what we saw, what we felt, and what stuck with us.

 It’s casual.
 It’s social.
 It’s free to join.